ScottMorgan85/ml-market-efficiency/README.md

 Dive deep into the world of financial markets through a data-driven lens.
 Using Python and machine learning models, this repository explores different levels of the Efficient Market Hypothesis (EMF) across various asset classes.

-See MarketEfficiencyLightShed.ipynb for WIP analysis and write-up
+See [MarketEfficiencyLightShed.ipynb](https://github.com/ScottMorgan85/ml-market-efficiency/blob/main/MarketEfficiencyLightShed.ipynb) for WIP analysis and write-up.

 ## Table of Contents
 1. [Overview](#overview)